ocademy-ai/machine-learning/_sources/data-science/working-with-data/data-preparation.md

 # Data preparation

 Depending on its source, raw data may contain some inconsistencies that will cause challenges in analysis and modeling.
 In other words, this data can be categorized as “dirty” and will need to be cleaned up.
-This lesson focuses on techniques for cleaning and transforming the data to handle challenges of missing, inaccurate, or incomplete data.
+This lesson focuses on techniques for cleaning and transforming the data to handle the challenges of missing, inaccurate, or incomplete data.
 Topics covered in this lesson will utilize Python and the Pandas library and will be [demonstrated in the notebook](../../assignments/data-science/data-preparation.ipynb) within this directory.

 ## The importance of cleaning data